lnd-routing/lnd-routing/README.md

 To request a channel opening, send us a keysend of `(desired_channel_value * 0.0025) + 500` sats with custom records `1667785070=01` (for a public channel) or `1667785070=02` (for a private channel) and `34349339=<node_pubkey>`.
 You can optionally include a message in record `34349334` as a hex encoded UTF-8 string.
 Our node will attempt to connect to yours and open a channel within a few seconds.

 - Minimum channel size is 100,000 sats.
-- Maxmimum channel size is 1 btc.
+- Maxmimum channel size is 1.5 btc.
-- Only one channel per node.
-If you need a larger one, please close the existing channel first.

 Automatic refunds for failed channel openings are issued via keysend to the specified node.